History of Palermo FC: Early league prominence (1927–1943)

 Palermo then got off to a great start in Serie B, almost gaining promotion during its first season with a third-place finish, only three points behind Bari.
 The following season it gained promotion and the Serie B championship, with Radice scoring 27 of the 50 goals for Palermo.

 For its first season in Serie A, the club moved to a new stadium named Stadio Littorio (Lictorian Stadium) in the Favorita neighbourhood, today known as Stadio Renzo Barbera.
-The opening match was played there on January 24, 1932 against Atalanta, with Palermo winning 5–1.
+The opening match was played there on 24 January 1932 against Atalanta, with Palermo winning 5–1.
 It took Palermo a couple of years to find its footing in the league, but by 1934–35 the club finished 7th, cementing its place as a well-established side.
 The next season however the club relegated to Serie B.

 Down in Serie B Palermo spent three consecutive seasons finishing in 7th position.
-Notably for Sicilian football, the league featured all three major regional teams, Palermo, Messina and Catania; it was also the first time Palermo played against Calcio Catania on a national scale; their rivalry would then become known as the Sicilian derby.
+Notably for Sicilian football, the league featured all three major regional teams, Palermo, Messina and Catania; it was also the first time Palermo played against Catania on a national scale; their rivalry would then become known as the Sicilian derby.

-Not considering the 1-0 Palermo win in a Reserve League match in 1929, the first official game between the two sides was played in Catania during the Coppa Italia 1935–36, and ended in a 1–0 win for the home side.
-The first derby in a domestic league was featured only a few months later, on November 1, 1936 at the Stadio Littorio and ended in a 1–1 tie, with Catania being supported by only eight people attending the match; Palermo got the better of Catania later in the season though, with a 1–0 victory.
+Not considering the 1-0 Palermo win in a Reserve League match in 1929, the first official game between the two sides was played in Catania during the 1935–36 Coppa Italia, and ended in a 1–0 win for the home side.
+The first derby in a domestic league was featured only a few months later, on 1 November 1936 at the Stadio Littorio and ended in a 1–1 tie, with Catania being supported by only eight people attending the match; Palermo got the better of Catania later in the season though, with a 1–0 victory.

 In 1936 the fascist regime forced Palermo to change its colours to yellow and red, after the official ones of the local municipality.
 Meanwhile, economical troubles arose: causing even the imposition of a 10 lire meat tax in an attempt to finance the club.
 However Palermo's fourth season for back down in the league was a troublesome one, as in 1940 it was expelled by the Italian Football Federation because of financial problems.
 A merger with Unione Sportiva Juventina Palermo brought to the foundation of Unione Sportiva Palermo-Juventina, which entered Serie C in 1941 and played with light blue colours.
 In 1942 the club returned to Serie B and switched back to its original colours.
 In 1943, however, chairman Beppe Agnello was forced to retire the club from the league following the World War II events.